lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 **NOTE:** A [Python C extension](https://docs.python.org/3/extending/extending.html) is currently generated for each Lingua Franca program.
 To ensure cross-compatibility across multiple platforms, this extension is installed in the user space once code generation is finished (see [Implementation Details](#python-target-implementation-details)).
 This extension module will have the name LinguaFranca[your_LF_program_name].
 There is a handy script [uninstallAllLinguaFrancaTestPackages.sh](https://github.com/lf-lang/lingua-franca/blob/master/test/Python/uninstallAllLinguaFrancaTestPackages.sh) that can uninstall all extension modules that are installed automatically by Lingua Franca tools (such as `lfc`).

-### Key Limitations

-- On some platforms (Mac, in particular), if you generate code from within the Epoch IDE, the code will not run.
-It fails to find the needed libraries.
-As a workaround, please compile the code using the [command-line tool, lfc](/docs/handbook/command-line-tools).

-- The Lingua Franca lexer does not support single-quoted strings in Python.
-This limitation also applies to target property values.
-You must use double quotes.

 </div>

 <div class="lf-ts">

-<span class="warning">This needs updating!</span>

 In the TypeScript reactor target for Lingua Franca, reactions are written in [TypeScript](https://www.typescriptlang.org/) and the code generator generates a standalone TypeScript program that can be compiled to JavaScript and run on [Node.js](https://nodejs.org).